 Any student who declines immunizations for religious, medical, or other reasons is required to sign a waiver.
-Even if a waiver is signed, lack of immunization or immunity to communicable diseases written in this policy will likely prevent a student from participating in required clinical experiences, and, therefore, may prevent a student from being admitted to the nursing program.
+Even if a waiver is signed, lack of immunization/immunity to the above communicable diseases will likely prevent a student from participating in required clinical experiences, and, therefore, may prevent a student from being admitted to the nursing program.
 Immunization request forms are available upon request.